-The enterprise is also a core group that pays for open source.
-Diaz said enterprises have responsibility to support the Consortia through financial commitments, sustained development resources and real world use cases.
+An enterprise is also a core group that pays for open source.
+Diaz said enterprises have the responsibility to support the Consortia through financial commitments, sustained development resources and real-world use cases.

 Individuals are responsible of writing the code that enables applications belonging to open source.
 For individuals, mentor-ship is key, which encourages to write a better code each time.

 Thanks a ton for reading my blog.
-Do post your comments, feedbacks and suggestions.
+Do post your comments, feedback, and suggestions.